robtaussig/AutoCorrectTrie/README.md

 ## Summary:

 - Takes a sentence as its input and returns a new sentence, replacing each invalid word with the word most likely intended.
-It currently calculates this based off of two heuristics:
+It currently calculates this based off of three heuristics:
     1) The proximity of the mistyped key to the character on a keyboard that would make it a valid word.
 Example: The input is 'fatner.'
 Once the program identifies every word that is one deviation away ('father', 'fanner', 'fatter', 'fainer', 'fawner'), it selects 'father' as the most likely answer since 'h' is closer to 'n' compared to the other options ('n' to 't', 't' to 'n', 'i' to 't', and 'w' to 't').
     2) It takes an optional sample text, and creates a complete Markov Chain of the provided text to calculate the odds of specific words combinations.
 For example, I used an aggregate of my tumblr entries for the following example.
 A look under the hood for the word 'am' would produce the following object: